merantix-momentum/squirrel-core/docs/usage/iterstream.rst

     for item in it:
         print(item)

-:py:class:`IterableSource` has several methods to conveniently load data, given an iterable as the input:
+:py:class:`IterableSource` is a :py:class:`Composable` and has several methods to conveniently load data, given an iterable as the input:

 .. code-block:: python